IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ### Theme Setting

-The **theme setting** is basically applying different shades of the primary and secondary colors to variuos parts of the component.
-For your convinience, use the [**Ignite UI for Angular Themes**](https://staging.infragistics.local/products/ignite-ui-angular/docs/sass/) documentation to find out which elements can be styled.
+The **theme setting** is basically applying different shades of the primary and secondary colors to various component parts.
+In the [**Ignite UI for Angular Themes**](https://staging.infragistics.local/products/ignite-ui-angular/docs/sass/) documentation you can find the information the component parts that can be styled.
 So, now after we know that, lets get started with the demonstration:

 #### Defining Themes
 <div class="divider--half"></div>